Patrycja-Pawlicka/patrycja-pawlicka.github.io/README.md

 This project is an example home page for a fictional movie theater.
 The website was designed using Bootstrap 4 to take advantage of its grid system, pre-built components, and responsive features.
 The project allowed me to explore how Bootstrap speeds up web design while keeping the site responsive and mobile-friendly.

+---

+### My First Website

+This was my attempt at building a website from scratch using HTML and CSS.
+It served as a creative sandbox where I experimented with various HTML elements, basic CSS styling, layout techniques, and interactive features.
+While it started as a simple experiment, it ended up turning into a project I’m proud of—combining all the skills I learned into a playful and vibrant design that reflected my progress at the time and my creativity.